All Episodes

 Well, we've got a lot of people listening.

-And uh and please, yeah, great, great show, always long time listener, first time caller.
+And please, yeah, great, great show, always.

 Just a quick comment here.

-Then it kind of ties into Gavin Newsom.
+And it kind of ties into Gavin Newsom.

-We're seeing there's a lot of people out there, a lot of discussions on TV about gas of Gavin Newsom as being the democratic candidate, and how he can win the primaries and everything, and he's pretty good at switching around.
+A lot of discussions on TV about Gavin Newsom as being the Democratic candidate and how he could win the primaries and everything.

 And I sit there and I think, yeah, right.

-I this goes to the heart of what I'm talking about today.
+This goes to the heart of what I'm talking about today.

-I mean, Gavin, you have the highest tax rate, the highest income taxes of any state in the entire country, and yet you still have you know billions, tens of billions of dollars in a budget deficit.
+I mean, Gavin, you have the highest tax rate, the highest income taxes of any state in the entire country.

-Uh Gavin, you have the highest sales taxes of any state in the country.
+Gavin, you have the highest sales taxes of any state in the country.

 Gavin, you have the sixth largest corporate tax of any state in the country.

-You know, homelessness is out of control.
+Homelessness is out of control.

-People are leaving your country your state in droves.
+People are leaving your estate in droves.

 Really?